rifat19331279/SmallProjects_practice/README.md

-Gussing_games.py: Fun Little game- You can choose a range of number and play.
-You will have 3 chances to guess a number within your chosen range.
-If you can guess the right number within 3 chances, you win, otherwise you lose.
+Gussing_games.py: Fun Little game- First, you choose a range of number, such as [0-10], [1-100] etc. You then ask your computer to take a random number within that range.
+After that, you will have 3 chances to guess the random number that your computer picked.
+If you can guess correctly within 3 chances, you win, otherwise you lose.